Cycling holidays in the Dordogne

 You could also study the routes followed by 'organised cycling holidays' even if you do not plan to book one of these holidays yourself, to gain some ideas for good cycling routes and circuits.

-Take a look at wildlife in france for some of the beasties that you might see when you are out cycling!
-More seriously, dogs can be an occasional issue, although not often.
+Dogs can be an occasional issue, although not often.
 Best advice?
 Get off and walk, or speed up, or shout at the dog - 'coucher', or 'allez, dans la maison' in a very loud voice seem most effective.